Join the UN75 Conversation: Here’s How!

 Check these short fact sheets to refresh on some of the most pressing issues from the UN75 team:

 The nature of conflict and violence has transformed substantially since the UN was founded 75 years ago.
-Conflicts are less deadly but longer, and more often waged between domestic groups rather than states.
-Homicides are becoming more frequent in some parts of the world, while gender-based attacks are increasing.
+Conflicts now tend to be less deadly and often waged between domestic groups rather than states.
+Homicides are becoming more frequent in some parts of the world, while gender-based attacks are increasing globally.
+The long-term impact on development of interpersonal violence, including violence against children, is also more widely recognized.
+Technological advances have raised concerns about new forms of weapons and attacks.
+Meanwhile, international cooperation is under strain, diminishing the potential for addressing these issues.

 Climate change is the defining crisis of our time and it is happening even more quickly than we feared.
 But we are far from powerless in the face of this global threat.
 As Secretary-General António Guterres pointed out in September, “the climate emergency is a race we are losing, but it is a race we can win”.